mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

         print(num)
 ```

-If we process every _pair_ of elements in the array, meanwhile, our complexity becomes $O(n^2)$.
+If we print every _pair_ of elements in the array, meanwhile, our complexity becomes $O(n^2)$.
 An array of 4 elements requires 16 steps, a 10-element array requires 100 steps, and so on.

 {% include header-python.html %}
 ```python